 Performing a clean boot is a process where you run your Windows by using only the most basic items without any additional startup items.
 This method is ideal for running Windows Updates because you make sure none of the background applications you have installed are not interfering with the process.

 Find out more on how to perform a clean boot on Windows 8, 8.1, and 10 by clicking here to open our article on the topic.
-If you are running Windows 7 or Vista, visit this article in order to accomplish this.

 Solution 6: Reset Windows Update Components